swiftlang/swift/docs/LibraryEvolution.rst

 stored subscripts.
 This means that the following changes are permitted:

 - Adding (but not removing) a public setter.
-- Adding or removing a non-public, non-versioned setter.
+- Adding or removing a non-ABI-public setter.
 - Changing the body of an accessor.
 - Changing index parameter internal names (i.e. the names used within the accessor bodies, not the labels that are part of the subscript's full name).